tecosaur/Warracker/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Make sure you have a LICENSE file in your root directory).

 ## 🙏 Acknowledgements